Updated: October 13, 2022

 Updated: June 6, 2022

 Carbohydrates often get a bad rap when it comes to weight loss, but understanding the differences between simple and complex carbs is key.
 Compared to the keto diet, which can call for severe carbohydrate restriction, there are healthy ways to enjoy your favorite foods — even if you’re following a low-carb or gluten-free diet.
 Carbohydrates are not only an important part of a healthy, well-balanced diet, but when eaten in the right amounts and in the right form, they may actually help your weight loss efforts!

-Read on for our complete guide to carbohydrates, which includes information about why they’re important in a weight loss meal plan; a discussion of simple vs. complex carbs and which ones can support health and weight loss; and a list of healthy carbs to include in your daily diet (and ones you may want to avoid).
+Read on for our complete guide to carbohydrates, which includes information about why they’re important in a weight loss meal plan; a discussion of simple vs. complex carbs and which ones can support health and weight loss; and a list of healthy, complex carbs to include in your daily diet (and ones you may want to avoid).